-This thematic fund focuses on opportunities created by the expansion of the global middle class population.
-It aims to achieve capital and income growth over the long term, by investing in around 150 equity positions across global markets.
+Managed by highly experienced fund manager Anthony Eaton, this thematically invested global equity fund focuses on opportunities created by the expansion of the global middle-class population.
+It aims to achieve capital and income growth over the long term, by investing in over 150 equity positions across global markets.

 Your capital is at risk and you may not get back the full amount you invested.
 Investments in this fund are for the long term and higher risk compared to investments solely in larger, more established companies.
 Please read full details of the risks here.